SFTtech/openage-blog/content/blog/T0003-openage_converter_2020_read.md

 That's it for now.
 We will continue next time when we transform data from the older AoE-like structure to the openage API.

-If you have any questions regarding this blogpost or you are eager to help developing openage make sure to pass by in **[our forum](https://openage.discourse.group/)**.
+If you have any questions regarding this blogpost or you are eager to help developing openage make sure to pass by in **[our discussion board](https://github.com/SFTtech/openage/discussions)**.
 You can also check the weekly development news on [our subreddit](https://reddit.com/r/openage)!

 As always, if you want to reach us directly in the dev chatroom:

 * Matrix: `#sfttech:matrix.org`
-* IRC: `#sfttech` on freenode.net
+* IRC: `#sfttech` on libera.chat